Skip to content

 File and Directory Structure

-• /etc/systemd/system/ollama.service.bak: Backup of the original Ollama service file.
+/etc/systemd/system/ollama.service.bak Backup of the original Ollama service file.

-• /etc/docker/daemon.json: Docker daemon configuration file defining the NVIDIA runtime.
+/etc/docker/daemon.json Docker daemon configuration for NVIDIA runtime.

-• /data/nginx/user_conf.d/: Directory for custom Nginx configuration snippets.
+/data/nginx/user_conf.d Directory for custom Nginx user configurations.

 Application Installation Process